Looking for some great ways to save money this year?

 It’s a win-win all around.

 Ever feel like you cook the same ol’ dinners all the time?

-For us this happens and used to be the reason we darted out the door to try a new restaurant.
+For us, this happened and was the reason we darted out the door to try a new restaurant.

 Now, we try different recipes to spice things up and keep us cooking at home.

-We used to always cook baked cod with lemon; then I found a recipe for pan seared cod with a delicious lemon, breadcrumb topping.
+We always cooked baked cod with lemon; then I found a recipe for pan-seared cod with a delicious lemon breadcrumb topping.